OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 Lionsberg is co-creating a better world and better lives for all by elevating, equipping and empowering one another to realize their best, highest purpose.

-OGM is creating infrastructure, shared knowledge, facilitation and norms to help everyone navigate towards truth for the good of all.
+OGM is creating infrastructure, shared knowledge, facilitation and norms to help people navigate towards truth for the good of all.
+Getting there requires collective sensemaking to create shared memories, as well as understanding how to know what we know.
+Acting as knowledge stewards, we will encourage everyone to make better decisions tktk.

 (tktk need to expand this and talk more about decision-making, to enable communities to be effective, bridging cultural divides, trust, etc.).